product image

 Vitamin B2

-also called riboflavin, is used successfully in the treatment of anemia and migraines, among other things.
-In addition, vitamin B2 is important for the breakdown of fats, proteins and carbohydrates .
+also called riboflavin, is successfully used in the treatment of anemia and migraines.
+Vitamin B2 is also important for the breakdown of fats, proteins, and carbohydrates.

 Vitamin B3

-also called niacin, can significantly reduce risk factors of a heart attack.
-It also helps regulate hormones .
+also called niacin, can significantly reduce risk factors for heart attack.
+It also helps in the regulation of hormones.

 Vitamin B5

-also called pantothenic acid, helps regulate good and bad cholesterol .
-This is said to have a preventive effect on heart problems.
+also called pantothenic acid, helps to regulate good and bad cholesterol.
+It is therefore said to have a preventive effect on heart problems.

 Vitamin B12

-Also called cobalamin, maintains cells in the blood and nervous system.
-This vitamin can be particularly effective against exhaustion and anemia .
+also called cobalamin, maintains cells in the blood and nervous system.
+This vitamin can primarily act against exhaustion and anemia.

 Vitamin C (ascorbic acid) cannot be produced naturally in the human body.
-It is responsible for the production of collagen and the formation of connective tissue .
-It also shuts down aggressive free radicals that can negatively impact the body.
-It also supports the formation of certain messenger substances and hormones and promotes the absorption of iron in the intestine .
+It is responsible for the production of collagen and the formation of connective tissue.
+It also eliminates aggressive free radicals that can have negative effects on the body.
+It also helps to form certain neurotransmitters and hormones and promotes the absorption of iron in the intestine.

 Live lactic acid bacteria

-The accumulation of living microorganisms can have a particularly health-promoting effect on the human organism.
-The intestines in particular can benefit from living lactic acid bacteria.
+The accumulation of live microorganisms can have a particularly health-promoting effect on the human body.
+The intestine in particular can benefit from live lactic acid bacteria.
 They actively support the maintenance and development of the intestinal flora and at the same time strengthen the immune system.

 Leave a comment